followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

 Go to http://localhost:9999 and have fun :+1:!

-## TODO: LINUX SERVER CONFIGURATION
+## LINUX SERVER CONFIGURATION
+This guide will suppose you have a clean linux install on your server, that needs an full setup to be ready.
+###
 ### follow step 1-? from [Local Setup](https://github.com/followynne/ITS_CloudProject_SoncinDAugelliGregoricchio#install-locally-windows-linux)
 //TODO also the correct link//
 ### put prj in apache root + apache config